Overview

 Neuropsychological tests

-These tests evaluate a person's cognitive functions, behaviors, and abilities concerning brain functioning.
-They’re often used to assess how various brain areas work and to identify any cognitive or behavioral challenges associated with brain injuries, diseases, or developmental disorders.
-Neuropsychological assessments provide valuable information about an individual's cognitive strengths and weaknesses, which can help guide diagnosis, treatment planning, and rehabilitation strategies.
+This testing evaluates one's cognitive functions, behaviors, and abilities concerning brain functioning.
+It's often used to assess how various brain areas work and to identify any cognitive or behavioral challenges associated with brain injuries, diseases, or developmental disorders.
+Neuropsychological evaluations provide valuable information about an individual's cognitive strengths and weaknesses, which can help guide diagnosis, treatment planning, and rehabilitation strategies.

 How to get tested